 - Match your flight solution to your travel frequency: Full ownership makes the most sense for those flying 150+ hours annually.
 If you fly less, on-demand charters or jet cards provide the flexibility and convenience of private travel without the extensive commitment of owning an asset.

-What Is Private Jet Ownership?
+What Does Private Jet Ownership Actually Involve?

 The idea of owning a private jet often brings to mind images of ultimate freedom and luxury—and for good reason.
 It represents a level of travel that puts you in complete control of your schedule, destination, and environment.
 But beyond the glamour, private jet ownership is a significant undertaking that functions much like running a small, specialized business.
 It’s an investment not just of capital, but also of time and attention.
 Owning an aircraft means you are responsible for everything from FAA compliance and routine maintenance to crew management and secure hangarage.